Safer Communities Start with Prevention

 How Can We Help?

-In California, GVROs are an important legal tool used to prevent firearm-related harm before it happens.
+In California, Gun Violence Restraining Orders are an important legal tool used to prevent firearm-related harm before it happens.
 Restraining Orders Lawyers helps families, law enforcement and concerned individuals file or respond to GVROs with care and urgency.

 We assist with: